noSemiColonVitor/GumballMachine/README.md

-# Master's degree assignment
+# Master's degree

-## Assignment from book: Head First Design Patterns - Eric Freeman & Elisabeth reeman - page 395
+## Assignment from book: Head First Design Patterns - Eric Freeman & Elisabeth Freeman - page 395

+In this project I've learned StatePattern.

 Draw a state diagram for a Gumball Machine that handles the 1 in 10 contest.
 In this contest, 10% of the time the Sold state leads to two balls being released, not one.